powsybl/powsybl-open-rao/docs/input-data/crac/creation-parameters.md

 Usually, the PATL is used as the operational limit for the final state (i.e. after all three batches of CRAs have been applied) but some TSOs may want to use a TATL instead so this information has to be configurable.

+### timestamp

+This parameter allows the user to define the timestamp for which to create the CRAC.

+In the json file, the timestamp has to be defined using the ISO 8601 standard ex. " 2019-01-08T12:00+02:00".

 ### Full CSA example

 ::::{tabs}